Jozef Lenárt: Life and career

 Born in Liptovská Porúbka, Slovakia, he graduated from a chemistry high school and worked for the Baťa company.
 He became a member of the Communist Party of Czechoslovakia (KSČ) and of the Communist Party of Slovakia (KSS).

 Lenart was a member of the federal parliament (whose name changed several times) from 1960 to 1990, and was Speaker of the Slovak National Council from 1962 to 1963.
 He was also a member from 1971 to (?)1990.
 He served as Prime Minister of Czechoslovakia between 1963 and 1968.

 Although ethnically Slovak, he became a Czech citizen after the country split in 1993.

 On the basis of insufficient evidence, on 23 September 2002 Lenárt was acquitted of treason charges (along with his co-defendant Miloš Jakeš), related to his handling (or lack thereof) of the Prague Spring events in 1968.
 He was accused of attending a meeting at the Soviet embassy in Prague on the day after the 1968 Warsaw Pact invasion, planning to establish a new "workers and farmers'" government.

-Jozef Lenárt was one of the most resilient figures in Czechoslovakia's communist hierarchy, occupying one post or another in the leadership for no less than a quarter of the century.
-That achievement was all the more remarkable because his career at the top straddled a succession of regimes and several abrupt changes in policy.
+Jozef Lenárt was a long-standing official in Czechoslovakia's communist government, holding various leadership positions for 25 years.
+His tenure spanned multiple leadership transitions and significant shifts in state policy.

 He died in Prague in 2004.